 Following Blanche’s death Katherine stayed on in the Duke’s household, taking charge of the Duke’s daughters.
 However, it was only shortly after her husband’s death in 1371 that rumours began of a liaison between Katherine and the Duke; although it is possible the affair started before Sir Hugh’s death, this is far from certain.

-John and Katherine would have four children – 3 sons and a daughter – in the years between 1371 and 1379.
+John and Katherine would have four children.
+They had 3 sons, John, Thomas and Henry, and a daughter, Joan, in the years between 1371 and 1379.
 They were supposedly born in John’s castle in Champagne, in France, and were given the name of the castle as their surname; Beaufort.
 However it seems just as likely that they were named after the lordship of Beaufort, which had formerly belonged to Gaunt and to which he still laid claim.

 Meanwhile, John had not yet done with his dynastic ambitions and, despite his relationship with Katherine, married Constance of Castile in September 1371.
 Constance was the daughter of Peter I “the Cruel” and his ‘hand-fast’ wife, Maria de Padilla.
 Born in 1354 at Castro Kerez, Castile, she succeeded her father as ‘de jure’ Queen of Castile on 13th March 1369, but John was never able to wrest control of the kingdom from the rival claimant Henry of Tastamara, reigning as Henry III, and would eventually come to an agreement in 1388 where Henry married John and Constance’s daughter, Katherine.

-Katherine was born in 1372/3 at Hertford Castle and was the couple’s only surviving child.
+Katherine – or Catalina – was born in 1372/3 at Hertford Castle and was the couple’s only surviving child.

 John and Constance’s relationship appears to be purely dynastic.
 There is some suggestion John formally renounced his relationship with Katherine and reconciled with Constance in June 1381, possibly as a way to recover some popularity during the Peasant’s Revolt, following the destruction of his palace on the Thames.